529 Savings Plans

 Benefit for Oregon taxpayers

 Oregon taxpayers are eligible for a state tax deduction from Oregon taxable income for contributions to the MFS 529 Savings Plan .
-For tax year 2014, single contributors qualify for a $2,265 state tax deduction and couples married filing jointly qualify for a $4,530 state tax deduction when they contribute to the MFS 529 Savings Plan.
+For tax year 2016, single contributors qualify for a $2,310 state tax deduction and couples married filing jointly qualify for a $4,620 state tax deduction when they contribute to the MFS 529 Savings Plan.
 These deduction limits will be adjusted for inflation by the Oregon Department of Revenue.
-For more information, click here.
-Note: website only shows JOINT deduction limit.

 About the MFS 529 Savings Plan